Fiercefish1/HomeAssistant_Keypad_Blueprints/README.md

 # Keymaster & Keypad Blueprints for Home Assistant

-Home Assistant blueprints to use [KeyMaster](https://github.com/FutureTense/keymaster) codes with [Alarmo](https://github.com/nielsfaber/alarmo), either entered via dashboard cards or a physical Ring Keypad V2.
-Also includes a blueprint to use the Ring Keypad v2 as garage door open using Keymaster or user provided codes.
+A collection of Home Assistant blueprints for controlling alarms, keypads, and garage doors.

-*These blueprints were derived from the great work by [@imsorrybutwho](https://github.com/ImSorryButWho/HomeAssistantNotes) for Ring keypads with the Alarmo integration.
+Rink Keypad blueprints were derived from the great work by [@imsorrybutwho](https://github.com/ImSorryButWho/HomeAssistantNotes) for Ring keypads with the Alarmo integration.

+[Alarmo with Keymaster codes](#alarmo-with-keymaster-codes)  Use [KeyMaster](https://github.com/FutureTense/keymaster) codes with [Alarmo](https://github.com/nielsfaber/alarmo), either entered via dashboard cards or a physical Ring Keypad V2.

+[Ring Keypad Garage Door Opener](#ring-keypad-garage-door-opener) Use the Ring Keypad v2 as garage door open using Keymaster or user provided codes.

+[Homekit Alarm Control](#homekit-alarm-control) Allow Homekit to arm or disarm your alarm when it requires a code.

 ## Alarmo with Keymaster codes